GitHub Actions

 run: echo "$OUTPUT1 $OUTPUT2"

-// Run python code in a step instead of bash
+// Run simple python code in a step instead of bash

 job-python-example